 Dark Moon Greatsword

-The infamous From Software’s Moonlight Greatsword is also known as Dark Moon Greatsword in Elden Ring with its Ash of War having the iconic name.
-Though a greatsword this has a very minimum requirement for the Strength stat and is considered more of an Intelligence only weapon.
-The base stats required to wield this weapon along with the scaling is mentioned in the table below:
+The infamous From Software’s Moonlight Greatsword is also known as Dark Moon Greatsword in Elden Ring, and its Ash of War has the iconic name.
+Though a greatsword, this has a very minimum requirement for the Strength stat and is considered more of an Intelligence-only weapon.
+The base stats required to wield this weapon, along with the scaling, is mentioned in the table below:

 |Dark Moon Greatsword Stats||Base Requirements||Base Scaling||Best Scaling after Upgrades (+10)|

-The Ash of War on this weapon is the legendary Moonlight Greatsword buff, when activated it consumes 40 FP and gives it a cosmic aesthetic, it infuses the sword with Frost and increases its damage scalable further with the INT stat.
-With it activated you can now send out hard-hitting Frost projectiles by holding the heavy attack R2, these don’t cost any FP after the initial activation and can be used unlimited times until the skill runs out.
+The Ash of War on this weapon is the legendary Moonlight Greatsword buff; when activated, it consumes 40 FP and gives it a cosmic aesthetic; it infuses the sword with Frost and increases its damage further with the INT stat.

-This skill and R2 charge projectiles do take some time to get activated and fire which leaves you vulnerable for a time but the range is great and with PVE most enemies and bosses are staggered with just two of the projectiles landing on them.
-And with PVP you can keep your foes in check with just a few hits and they will be panicking trying to save their HP.
+And with PVP, you can keep your foes in check with just a few hits, and they will be panicking trying to save their HP.
 Talismans like Shard of Alexander can further boost the damage of these projectiles.

 |Death’s Poker Stats||Base Requirements||Base Scaling||Best Scaling after Upgrades (+10)|

-Looking at the stat sheet above you might be wondering why is this weapon even in this Intelligence weapon list.
-The requirements are low and even after upgrading the ratings don’t shoot up like others on this list.
+Looking at the stat sheet above, you might wonder why this weapon is even on this Intelligence weapon list.
+The requirements are low; even after upgrading, the ratings don’t shoot up like others on this list.
 It can only be upgraded with the Somber Smithing Stones.

 The real cake of this weapon is in the Ash of War Ghostflame Ignition.
-Just activating it pokes the enemy and creates an orb of black flame which has an explosion, this fire has a frost build-up.
+Just activating it pokes the enemy and creates an orb of black flame with an explosion; this fire has a frost build-up.
 Now the pièce de résistance comes with the follow-up attacks you can execute with the black flame orb.
-You can R1 or light attack it to create a line of fire in front of you which you can even direct, and it stays and burns the ground for a short while which constantly damages enemies and make areas inaccessible in PVP.

-A very easy approach to this weapon, just visit the south of the Sellia Town main entrance in Caelid at night where a Death Rite Bird will be roaming, the exact location is marked on the map.
-Depending on your level this boss can be a menace so approach with caution.
+A very easy approach to this weapon, just visit the south of the Sellia Town main entrance in Caelid at night, where a Death Rite Bird will be roaming; the exact location is marked on the map.
+Depending on your level, this boss can be a menace, so approach cautiously.
 Kill the bird and get yourself the Death’s Poker.